bluecmd/tls-fw-poc/README.md

 ## Why?

-It seems like little work has been done into providing options to do authentication close to the edge will still preserving secrecy of the communication.
+It seems like little work has been done into providing options to do authentication close to the edge while still preserving secrecy of the communication.

 I wanted to prove to myself that my idea worked, and it does.